 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity • This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Geology, Soils, and Mineral Resource Standard Project Requirements ■ SPR GEO-1 Suspend Disturbance during Heavy Precipitation: The project proponent will suspend mechanical, prescribed herbivory, and herbicide treatments if the National Weather Service forecast is a "chance" (30 percent or more) of rain within the next 24 hours.
-Activities that cause mechanical soil disturbance may resume when precipitation stops and soils are no longer saturated (i.e., when soil and/or surface material pore spaces are filled with water to such an extent that runoff is likely to occur).
-Indicators of saturated soil conditions may include, but are not limited to: (1) areas of ponded water, (2) pumping of fines from the soil or road surfacing, (3) loss of bearing strength resulting in the deflection of soil or road surfaces under a load, such as the creation of wheel ruts, (4) spinning or churning of wheels or tracks that produces a wet slurry, or (5) inadequate traction without blading wet soil or surfacing materials.
-This SPR applies only to mechanical, prescribed herbivory, and herbicide treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y During Saturated soil conditions or when there is a 30% chance of rain.
+Geology, Soils, and Mineral Resource Standard Project Requirements proponent will suspend mechanical, prescribed herbivory, and herbicide treatments if the National Weather Service forecast is a "chance" (30 percent or more) of rain within the next 24 hours.
+Activities that cause mechanical soil disturbance may resume when precipitation stops and soils are no longer saturated (i.e., when soil and/or surface material pore spaces are filled with water to such an extent that runoff is likely to Initial Treatment: Y Treatment Maintenance: Y During Saturated soil conditions or when there is a 30% chance of rain.
 Applies to Mechanical, Prescribed herbivory, and herbicide treatments.
-Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District ■ SPR GEO-2 Limit High Ground Pressure Vehicles: The project proponent will limit heavy equipment that could cause soil disturbance or compaction to be driven through treatment areas when soils are wet and saturated to avoid compaction and/or damage to soil structure.
+Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District limit heavy equipment that could cause soil disturbance or compaction to be driven through treatment areas when soils are wet and saturated to avoid compaction and/or damage to soil structure.
 Saturated soil means that soil and/or surface material pore spaces are filled with water to such an extent that runoff is likely to occur.
-If use of heavy equipment is required in saturated areas, other measures such as operating on organic debris, using low ground pressure vehicles, or operating on frozen soils/snow covered soils will be implemented to minimize soil compaction.
-Existing compacted road surfaces are exempted as they are already compacted from use.
-This SPR applies only to mechanical treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y During periods of soil saturation.
-Applies to mechanical treatments.
-Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District ■ SPR GEO-3 Stabilize Disturbed Soil Areas: The project proponent will stabilize soil disturbed during mechanical, prescribed herbivory treatments, and prescribed burns that result in exposure of bare soil over 50 percent or more of the treatment area with mulch or equivalent immediately after treatment activities, to the maximum extent practicable, to minimize the potential for substantial sediment discharge.
-If mechanical, prescribed herbivory, or prescribed burn treatment activities could result in substantial sediment discharge from soil disturbed by machinery, animal hooves, or being bare, Initial Treatment: Y Treatment Maintenance: Y During all treatment activities; There will be limitations to the extent practicable for prescribed burning Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District
+If use of heavy equipment is required in saturated areas, other measures such as operating on organic Initial Treatment: Y Treatment Maintenance: Y soil saturation.
+Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District soil disturbed during mechanical, prescribed herbivory treatments, and prescribed burns that result in exposure of bare soil over 50 percent or more of the treatment area with mulch or equivalent immediately after treatment activities, to the maximum extent practicable, to minimize the potential for substantial sediment discharge.
+If mechanical, prescribed herbivory, or prescribed burn treatment activities could result in substantial Initial Treatment: Y Treatment Maintenance: Y treatment Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District